Abdulrahman-122/Linux_from_a_to_z/chapter4.md

 and then list the disks again
 that means -> the process has finished correctly.

-there's others tests I will do later like;doing swap files on my vm, LVM....
+there are other  tests I will do later like;
+doing swap files on my vm, LVM....